itn-trust/itn-did-spec/README.md

 ## Conformance

-The keywords MAY, MUST, MUST NOT, RECOMMENDED, SHOULD, and SHOULD NOT in this document are to be interpreted...
-TBD `Not sure if required`
+The keywords MAY, MUST, MUST NOT, RECOMMENDED, SHOULD, and SHOULD NOT in this document are to be interpreted according to [RFC2119](https://datatracker.ietf.org/doc/html/rfc2119)`

 ## Terminology